So tonight let me take you through South America: the highlights.

 My grandmother's advice for dodging dog crap on the pavements in Buenos Aires: "you need eyes in your toes".

-"Thank god for the ropes in places to help you pull yourself up - this track is steep!
+On climbing Huayna Picchu (the mountain in all the Machu Picchu snaps): "Thank god for the ropes in places to help you pull yourself up - this track is steep!
 One wrong step and you're a goner!
 The views from the top made it all worthwhile, giving you a birds eye view of the ruins.
 The summit is a few big boulders perched on top of one another.
 There are ruins right at the top here - me thinks the Incas were slightly loco.
 I'm proud of myself for getting up there.
 And then down, down, down, very, very, slowly.
 In one part I was shimmying down the path on my bum, like a cumbersome spider."

 On a Peruvian taxi ride: "Upon returning to the taxi, however, I discovered we weren't going to be going anywhere else in a hurry.
 The driver had locked the keys in the car.
 A group of men hovered around it, attempting to break in using all manners of instruments, from the thing you use to test the oil levels, to something that looked suspiciously like a machete.
 They were having no luck.
 It appeared noone had a clothes hanger."

-"Lunch was guinea pig.
+On eating guinea pig: "Lunch was guinea pig.
 Boy are they hard to eat.
 Well in public anyway.
 In the privacy of my own dining room I could probably devour one quite quickly, ripping it open and tearing off what little flesh there is with my hands and teeth.
 But alas, in polite company one must use a knife and fork and let me tell you, it's no mean feat eating a guinea pig in that way.
 They come out on the plate with teeth and claws intact."

-When they asked if I’d maybe marry a Peruvian man, I laughed and said it’s not likely as I’m taller than most of them.
+On a conversation with a Peruvian family at a bullfight: When they asked if I’d maybe marry a Peruvian man, I laughed and said it’s not likely as I’m taller than most of them.
 One of the older ladies replied that I need a man 3 metres tall, which led to a holy crap, imagine the size of his penis joke by one of the mums.
 We were in hysterics for some time.

 A description of a bull fight: What happens is they release the bull and it charges right around the ring, the matadors teasing it with pink capes and then running back behind the box things that you find at various intervals around the ring.
 Then normally one of the matadors ventures out further and gets the bull to charge his pink cape.
 This continues for a while and is my favourite part, as the bull is really aggressive but hasn’t yet been hurt so he’s got heaps of energy.
 I have to remember to breathe as I’m holding my breath every time the bull gets near the matador, certain that this time, he’s going to be gored!
 Actually I’m kind of egging the bull on.
 Get one over the bastard that’s going to kill you eventually!
 I think it’s a bit like car racing; I for one, am watching just to see if someone’s going to have a spectacular crash!
 The matadors do some pretty daring moves, but always so gracefully, like they and the bull are partners in unchoreographed and dangerous dance.